AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 Format: `edit_tutorial from/EXISTING_TUTORIAL_ID [t/NEW_TUTORIAL_ID] [m/NEW_MODULE_CODE] [d/NEW_DATE]`

 * Updates the details of the tutorial identified by the tutorial ID specified after `from/`.
+  * Attempting to edit a non-existent tutorial will result in an error: `Tutorial ID not found.`
 * You may change **one or more** of the following:
     * Tutorial ID (`t/`)
     * Module code (`m/`)